FoxxMD/traefik-plugin-robots-txt/README.md

 Robots.txt is a middleware plugin for [Traefik](https://traefik.io/) which add rules based on [ai.robots.txt](https://github.com/ai-robots-txt/ai.robots.txt/) or on custom rules in `/robots.txt` of your website.

+It can optionally block requests from any User Agent matched from `ai.robots.txt`

 ## Setup

 ```yaml